 The combating and alleviation of such pressures will then ultimately go a long way in achieving its shorter-term goals and its overriding long-term aim.

-“The MOH aim is ultimately the attainment of universal health coverage, but our mid-term goals include increasing the number of health and related services and interventions provided across the country; increasing the coverage of the population through the different health and related services and interventions; and reducing the household financial burden incurred at the point of access and utilisation of health and related services and interventions,” Magagula listed.
+“The MOH aim is ultimately the attainment of universal health coverage, but our mid-term goals include increasing the number of health and related services and interventions provided across the country; increasing the coverage of the population through the different health and related services and interventions; and reducing the household financial burden incurred at the point of access and utilisation of health and related services and interventions,” Magagula lists.

-“Though the country, like many sub-Saharan countries, continues to face healthcare delivery problems, progress is being made towards improved health for the people,” Magagula enthused about the results of the Ministry’s efforts.
+“Though the country, like many sub-Saharan countries, continues to face healthcare delivery problems, progress is being made towards improved health for the people,” Magagula enthuses about the results of the Ministry’s efforts.
 “There have been noticeable achievements in the delivery of healthcare and some of these have been recognised even outside our borders.

 “These include great improvements in the fight against communicable diseases.
-The country is at a level of eliminating malaria infection and has been achieved through consistent strategy implementation with the help of cooperating partners and the Government’s own efforts.”
+The country is at a level of eliminating malaria infection and this has been achieved through consistent strategy implementation with the help of cooperating partners and the Government’s own efforts.”